Anduin2017/HSharp/README.md

 To install Obisoft.HSharp, run the following command in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console)
 ####`PM> Install-Package Obisoft.HSharp`
 #### Download the dll
-You can only the dll from [https://obisoft.com.cn](https://www.obisoft.com.cn/en-US/portfolio/HSharp) and add it to your project.
+You can only download the dll from [https://obisoft.com.cn](https://www.obisoft.com.cn/en-US/portfolio/HSharp) and add it to your project.
 ## Examples
 ###Deserialize HTML
 Input some HTML and get the DOM of it.